hauserx/jsonnet-jvm/README.md

 # jsonnet-jvm

 An experimental [Jsonnet](https://jsonnet.org/) evaluator translating jsonnet code to Java Virtual Machine (JVM) instructions.

-This project aims to provide a fast and compliant implementation of the Jsonnet data templating language.
+This project aims to provide a fast implementation of the Jsonnet for cases for expensive jsonnet evaluators where cost of translation to JVM bytecode is negligible compared to evaluation cost.
+It's domain are evaluations that take tens to hundreds of seconds.

-It's currently in alpha state - it's able to evaluate some simple jsonnet files.
+It's currently in Proof of Concept - it's able to evaluate some trivial jsonnet files.
 It also transpiles code to java instead of producing bytecode directly.

 ## Prerequisites